 A CDP with AI functionality can enable these hyper-personalized, high-converting activities.

-What’s more, CDPs with predictive machine learning models can aid marketers’ efforts to forecast specific customer behaviors (e.g., likelihood to buy or churn), which can then lead to tactics and techniques that ultimately boost audience engagement.
+What’s more, CDPs with predictive machine learning models can aid marketers’ efforts to forecast specific customer behaviors (e.g., likelihood to buy or churn), which can then lead to tactics and techniques that ultimately boost audience engagement and customer loyalty.

 The CDP can help marketers integrate AI by providing out-of-the-box customer scoring or predictive behavioral models that use their unified database, reducing reliance on data science or analytics teams and allowing immediate activation of the outcome of models.

 The sheer number of technologies one can incorporate in their martech stacks is exhaustive.